 Although all reasonable care will be taken in the handling and processing of entries, Best of the West is not responsible for lost, mislaid or damaged entries.

-Best of the West revised the contest rules a few years ago to reflect a trend toward print and online packages that include text, photos, videos, graphics and special presentations.
+Best of the West revised the contest rules several years ago to reflect a trend toward print and online packages that include text, photos, videos, audio, graphics and special presentations.
 Those packages will compete in the six categories under the “News coverage” grouping below.

-The contest also has retained the categories that reward the work of individuals – news, business and sports reporters, features and editorial writers, photographers, videographers, artists and page designers – and it has added a category for web producers.
-Those categories are listed below under the groupings of “Reporting and writing,” Photography and videography,” “Art” and “Presentation.”
+The contest also retained the categories that reward the work of individuals – news, business and sports reporters, features and editorial writers, photographers, videographers, audio storytellers, artists, page designers and web producers.
+Those categories are listed below under the groupings of “Reporting and writing,” Photography and audio and video storytelling,” “Art” and “Presentation.”

 Judges will be instructed to evaluate the entire package in the “News Coverage” categories but the individual component in each of the other categories (for example, an article in the Sports Writing category or a video in the Videography category).

 1. Growth and Environment Reporting: A package on a growth and development or environmental issue in the West.
-The entry may include up to 10 stories and up to 10 other components (photos, slideshows, videos and graphics), plus the presentation either in print or online.
+The entry may include up to 10 stories and up to 10 other components (photos, slideshows, videos, audio files and graphics), plus the presentation either in print or online.
 Judged for depth of reporting, writing quality, completeness, balance, clarity and community importance.

 2. Immigration and Border Reporting: A package on an immigration or border issue in the West.
-The entry may include up to 10 stories and up to 10 other components (photos, slideshows, videos and graphics), plus the presentation either in print or online.
+The entry may include up to 10 stories and up to 10 other components (photos, slideshows, videos, audio files and graphics), plus the presentation either in print or online.
 Judged for depth of reporting, writing quality, completeness, balance, clarity and community importance.

 5. Project Reporting: A package on a single subject.
-The entry may include up to 10 stories and up to 10 other components (photos, slideshows, videos and graphics), plus the presentation either in print or online.
+The entry may include up to 10 stories and up to 10 other components (photos, slideshows, videos, audio files and graphics), plus the presentation either in print or online.
 Up to 10 stories on a single subject.
 Judged for depth and breadth of reporting, writing quality, clarity, completeness, balance and community importance.

 6. Investigative Reporting: A package on a single subject that was the result of extensive research and original investigation.
-The entry may include up to 10 stories and up to 10 other components (photos, slideshows, videos and graphics), plus the presentation either in print or online.
+The entry may include up to 10 stories and up to 10 other components (photos, slideshows, videos, audio files and graphics), plus the presentation either in print or online.
 Judged for quality of investigation, timeliness, writing quality, clarity, balance and community importance.